MDVE/MicroPython_ESP32_psRAM_LoBo/MicroPython_BUILD/components/micropython/docs/servers.md

 * Only one connection to FTP server at the time can be used
 * **Passive** transfer mode must be used
 * Only one data connection can be used, make shure your FTP client does not try to establish multiple data connections
+* No encription is allowed, configure your client to use plain FTP (insecure).
+That shouldn't be an issue, you will mostly use FTP server in local network.

 ---